-In May, the Company grants equity awards to members of its Board of Directors as an annual retainer and for committee service.
-These awards are shares of the Company's common stock that vest one year after issuance.
+The Company grants equity awards to members of its Board of Directors as an annual retainer and for committee service.
+These awards are shares of the Company's stock that vest one year after issuance.
 In addition, new directors receive a one-time grant that vests over three years.
-There was no activity related to director awards during the first quarter 2022.
+In May 2022, the Company issued 120,768 shares to directors for their annual retainer and committee services.
+The fair value of the service-based restricted shares for directors that vested during the six months ended June 30, 2022 was \$47.